develop-me/bootcamp--week-01-02--html-and-css/scripts/02--html--intro-syntax/README.md

 - head element
 - body element
 - only one of these
-- what the head is for (additional information, fetching resources, etc.)
+- what the head is for: metadata (additional information, fetching resources, etc.)
-- what the body is for (elements that display on the page)
+- what the body is for: elements that display on the page
 - what not to do (multiple head/body tags, things outside body, html)
 - indentation of the head and body tags